bitshifters/bitshifters.github.io/_posts/prods/2020-04-11-bs-beeb-niccc.md

 **BEEB-NICCC**

 A loving recreation of the classic demo STNICCC-2000 by Oxygene.
-Released at the Revision 2020 demoparty in the Oldskool Demo compo.
+Released at the Revision 2020 demoparty in the Oldskool Demo compo, winning 1st place!

+Version 1.1 now supports the Video NuLA colour board for the BBC Micro to provide full 12-bit colour, same as the Atari STe demo, albeit at a slightly lower resolution. ;) If you would like to experience this version without the hardware then use the excellent [b2 emulator](https://github.com/tom-seddon/b2).

 ***Known Issues***
-16K Sideways RAM is required in slot 4.
-This will be made configurable in an update coming soon.

-This party version only works on real floppy disc hardware or Gotek.
-DataCentre and MMC devices may suffer slowdown issues.
-Known bug sometimes causes freeze on Model B. Version 1.1 will be released asap!
+This demo only works correctly on real floppy disc hardware or Gotek devices.
+DataCentre and MMC/MMFS devices may suffer slowdown and audio issues due to incompatible interrupt behaviour.